Skip to main content

 The Button component utilizes naming, which is used for accessibility.
 When a name is not explicitly set, the label of the Button will be used instead.
 However, some icons do not have labels, and only display non-text elements, such as icons.
 In this case, it is expedient to use the setName() method to ensure that the Button component created complies with accessibility standards.

-Disabling a Button
+Disabling a button

 Button components, like many others, can be disabled to convey to a user that a certain action is not yet or is no longer available.
 A disabled button will decrease the opacity of the button, and is available for all button themes and expanses.